arfst23/IQTwist/README.md

 [IQ-Twist](https://www.smartgames.eu/de/spiele-f%C3%BCr-einen-spieler/iq-twist)
 is a puzzle game played on an 8x4 grid.
 Positions on the grid are flagged with colored pegs, e.g.  following exercises in a booklet.
-8 tiles, also colored, have to be placed on the Grid, so that
+8 tiles, also colored, have to be placed on the grid, so that
 - the grid is fully covered
 - if tiles are placed above pegs, their colors must match
 - tiles can only placed above pegs, where tiles have a hole